No choice but dirty water

 While sand has been used for centuries to purify water, the sand preparation method and active biological layer of BSFs are uniquely effective at filtering heavily contaminated water.
 The process removes virtually all parasites and almost all bacteria and viruses.
 Because filters must be made locally, they offer other benefits to the community such as employment opportunities, business growth for local suppliers who can provide raw materials for the filters as well as providing a source of community pride.

-Drilling a well is a significant and costly undertaking requiring highly specialized skill and equipment, but the impact on a community can be profoundly life-changing.
+Drilling a well is a significant and costly project, but the impact on a community is profoundly life-changing.
 This single intervention can be enough to move families from chronic illness to health and productivity.
-When properly maintained, drilled wells provide a much cleaner source of water than a shallow well or stream.
-A local well also means women spend less time fetching water and can devote more time and energy to farming, working and caring for their families.
+When properly maintained, wells provide an entire community access to a clean source of water.